wasdennnoch/reddit-anti-gif-bot/README.md

 The source of [u/anti-gif-bot](https://reddit.com/u/anti-gif-bot), a bot which provides an mp4 link/mirror for gif submissions.

-*Since the bot is very new it may be ratelimited by Reddit in the first few days.
-Just upvote it so it gets enough karma to lift the limit.
-This is a spam prevention method from Reddit, I'm not begging for fake internet points.*

 ## Why?

 As we all know gifs are a very old technique to save animated images of cute cats and